LizzyMaybeDev/Patcher-Explanation/README.md

 - **Fixed crippling performance issues with large amounts of particles caused by an improper obfuscation mapping**.
 - **Improve faster annotation searching**.
 - **Rewrote data table search**.
+- **Fix Forge's mod list by changing "Search:\" to "Search:".
 - **Note that this is all public information and there is many many stuff that are in the code but are not made public**.

 ## Known Planned features for patcher